jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_plannedoutage_commandline.md

 Enclose the date and time in double quotes.

 The time is as per the time zone of the Spotlight Diagnostic Server.

+{% include note.html content="The add-outage command will fail if the time format is wrong or time period is unreasonable, such as the -FinishDateTime is before the -StartDateTime." %}

 ### -Description "description"